Best Dog Harnesses of 2026

 What we didn’t like: Only three sizes

-The Wilderdog harness outperformed the budget pick in this story, but at almost $20 more, it just didn’t make the cut as a budget option.
-However, if you’re looking to pay mid-way between the higher end harnesses on this list and the budget pick, the Wilderdog Harness is a solid middle ground.
+The Wilderdog harness outperformed the budget pick in this story, but it just didn’t make the cut as a budget option.
+However, if you’re looking to pay midway between the higher-end harnesses on this list and the budget pick, the Wilderdog Harness is a solid middle ground.

-This harness is sturdy and well-made, breathable, has a solid handle, and is made of a soft mesh fabric that easily molds to your dog’s body.
-It’s easy to put on, take off, and adjust, and offers a pretty unrestrictive fit.
+This harness is sturdy, well-made, and breathable, with a solid handle, and is made of a soft mesh fabric that easily molds to your dog’s body.
+It’s easy to put on, take off, and adjust, and it offers a pretty unrestrictive fit.
 The biggest downside is that it only comes in three sizes, and if your dog is between sizes, sizing up will give a more comfortable fit.

 Clip location: Front and rear